hackforla/ops-security/CONTRIBUTING.md

 ### **Installing Terraform**

-We are using the [Official HashiCorp install instructions](https://developer.hashicorp.com/terraform/install) for installing terraform.
+Use the [Official HashiCorp install instructions](https://developer.hashicorp.com/terraform/install) for installing terraform.

 <sub>[Back to Table of Contents](#table-of-contents)</sub>
 ***